Classes & Presentations

 Join us for a bicycle safety class:

-Traffic Skills 101 (TS101) is a course for beginners, returning and seasoned cyclists alike that will give you the confidence to ride safely and legally in traffic or on the trail.
-You will learn how to conduct bicycle safety checks, on-bike skills and crash avoidance techniques.
-We recommended this 7.5-hour class for adults and youth above age 14.
+Smart Cycling (formerly Traffic Skills 101) is a course for beginners, returning and seasoned cyclists alike that will give you the confidence to ride safely and legally in traffic or on the trail.
+You will learn how to conduct bicycle safety checks, the rules of the road as they relate to cycling, on-bike skills and crash avoidance techniques.
+We recommended this class for adults and youth above age 14.
 Participants should be prepared to ride their bicycle as there is a riding portion to this class.
 A helmet and bicycle in good working condition are required.
 A water bottle is recommended.

 Regardless of your age, it's not too late to learn to ride a bicycle!
-Adult Learn 2 Ride! is a free, 2-hour class for adults (+14 years) interested in learning how to ride.
+Adult Learn to Ride is a free class for adults (+14 years) interested in learning how to ride.
 Through a safe, easy, and effective method, Students learn how to balance, pedal, start, stop and steer a bike.
 You will also learn how to properly fit a helmet.
 Many learn to ride a bicycle while taking this class, and we're confident you will too!
 You will leave with a new set of skills and access to resources to continue to improve.

 If you do not have a bike or helmet we can provide them for use during the class.
 Contact or 970-221-6987 if you need a bike and/or helmet.